securefederatedai/openfl-contrib/research/Sketching-based workflow/README.md

 ## Results

 [Summarize the key findings of the research.
 You may want to include any relevant charts, graphs, or tables that illustrate the results.
 You may also provide links to additional resources or publications related to the project.]

-## License

-[Indicate any licenses]

-## Acknowledgments

-[Recognize any individuals, organizations, or funding sources that contributed to the research.]

 ## Citation